Coronavirus (COVID-19) Updates:

 Are you ready?
 Have you enrolled on the Electronic Services Portal (ESP)?

-Electronic Visit Verification (EVV) will be going live in March and paper timesheets will not be available starting April 1, 2020.
+Electronic Visit Verification (EVV) will be going live in Spring 2020 and paper timesheets will no longer be available.
 Providers must fill out and submit their timesheets on the ESP or Telephonic Timesheet System (TTS) for recipient approval.
 Recipients will review and approve timesheets through the ESP or by TTS!
 Read more about EVV and other news.

 Fresno County In-Home Supportive Services (IHSS)